 A parent faces continual upheaval and change, even if we're only tripping over toys sprawled across the floor, comforting a clinging toddler, or dealing with siblings fighting.

 Parenting children and teens is a complex, 24-7 job with no prior training.
 And children's developing minds are hungry to learn and explore, which can be tiring for parents.
 Parenting itself is so demanding that nature devised a natural defense: cuteness.
 Yep, scientific evidence shows that cuteness helps infants to survive by eliciting caregiving.
-But whether you're a new parent or a veteran one, you've already discovered that cuteness only goes so far—and so does our patience!
+But whether you're a new parent or a veteran, you've already discovered that cuteness only goes so far—and so does our patience!

 When we react angrily, yell, or seek to control our children's behavior, we miss major opportunities for teaching and positively influencing development.
 Resilient parenting is visionary parenting and now is a time to lock into a vision of a new "normal" and create new rituals and routines that are calming and bonding.
-And we are required like never before to root into our values and cultivating moral character while building emotional fitness.
+And we are required like never before to root into our values and cultivate moral character while building emotional fitness.
 No way around it: resiliency is critical for parents.

 Resilience, the hallmark of emotional and social intelligence, requires multiple skill sets.
 Below are qualities of highly resilient people: